-To better define the underlying structural controls that hosts the high-grade vein network in the Navilawa Caldera, an initial controlled source audio-magnetotelluric ("CSAMT") geophysical program was also completed late in 2019.
-This technique is a specialist ground based geophysical technique that maps resistivity and conductivity of rocks to depths of up to 1,000m.
+To better define the underlying structural controls that hosts the high-grade vein network in the Navilawa Caldera, an initial controlled source audio-magnetotelluric ("CSAMT") geophysical program was completed late in 2019.
+This technique is a specialized ground based geophysical technique that maps resistivity and conductivity of rocks to depths of up to 1,000m.
 CSAMT is a non-disturbing ground technique that leaves no impact upon the environment.
-The technique has been successfully applied to mineral exploration discovery in intrusive related (including alkali gold) and epithermal mineral environments and can detect alteration and structure.
-For more information see news release dated February 5, 2020.
+The technique has been successfully applied to mineral exploration discovery in intrusive related (including alkaline gold systems) and epithermal mineral environments and can detect alteration and structure.

 The Company conducted approximately 20,000m of line-based surveys across 12 lines stretching from just north of Korobebe to the north of the Navilawa village.
-It is important to station a transmitter line some distance from the receivers, and as such two transmitter lines at either end of the survey area were established.
 The goal of this survey is to identify deep gold-bearing structures, and it complements a recent reinterpretation of an IP survey completed in 2012 that identifies significant deep geophysical anomalies north of the Tuvatu resource thought to be associated with the core of the hydrothermal system.
 The results from the CSAMT were integrated with other geophysics, surface geochemistry work and recent stream catchment BLEG analysis and geological interpretations.
 The CSAMT adds a considerable third dimension and will enable targeting at depth.
-In 2019, the Company completed a specialized stream sediment sampling program using the BLEG ("Bulk Leach Extractable Gold") technique over the entire project area.
-The results from that BLEG sampling program indicates an extensive anomalous area within the northern part of the Navilawa caldera.